niklaushirt/cp4waiops-deployer/README.md

 </details>
 <details>
-<summary>☑️ Install AI Manager, Event Manager with demo content</summary>
+<summary>☑️ Install CP4WAIOps, Event Manager with demo content</summary>

-## 2.2 Install AI Manager, Event Manager with demo content
+## 2.2 Install CP4WAIOps, Event Manager with demo content

 You get all the CP4WAIOPS components installed and pre-trained in one simple script.
 Ready to go.